RSRef Real space refinement: atomic structure vs. map

 • Additional attenuation / low-pass filters (approximating the average effects of Wiener filters, beam incoherence, etc.)

 Purists might argue that atomic models should be refined against an uncorrected map, so that least-squares can provide the solution of least error.
 Statistics are usually very flattering, when refinement is performed against a map where the high resolution signal is attenuated!
 However, experience is that such maps are often devoid of the detail needed to perform a high quality refinement.
 Furthermore, at high resolution, much of the attenuation comes from a highly predicatable detector-based Gaussian attenuation.
-This has led to the popularity of empirical corrections, such as that encoded by EMBfactor, to sharpen the reconstructed map.
+This has led to the popularity of inverse B-factor, white-noise and other empirical corrections, to sharpen the reconstructed map.
 Statistics will always be worse, because sharpening will always increase high resolution noise as well as signal (but the structure might nevertheless be more accurate).

 That said, the program is neutral to prior processing.
 No assumptions are made about what corrections have already been applied.
 The philosophy is to apply incremental corrections using similiar functional forms to corrections in widespread use in Electron Microscopy.
 By applying incremental corrections for agreement between atomic model and images (maps) we hope to make up for previously under- or over- corrections during the data processing.